Wealth tax: Revenue

-A net wealth tax may also be designed to be revenue-neutral if it is used to broaden the tax base, stabilize the economy, and reduce individual income and other taxes.

 Effect on investment

-A wealth tax serves as a negative reinforcer ("use it or lose it"), which incentivizes the productive use of assets (rather than letting assets accumulate without being used).
 According to University of Pennsylvania Law School professors David Shakow and Reed Shuldiner, "a wealth tax also taxes capital that is not productively employed.
 Thus, a wealth tax can be viewed as a tax on potential income from capital."
 Net wealth taxes can complement rather than replace gift taxes, capital gains taxes, and inheritance taxes to increase administrability and the effectiveness of enforcement efforts.

-In their article, "Investment Effects of Wealth Taxes Under Uncertainty and Irreversibility", Rainer Niemann and Caren Sureth-Sloane found that the effects of wealth taxation on investment mainly depends upon the tax method employed and the broadness of the wealth threshold for taxation.
+In their article, "Investment Effects of Wealth Taxes Under Uncertainty and Irreversibility", Rainer Niemann and Caren Sureth-Sloane found that the effects of wealth taxation on investment mainly depend upon the tax method employed and the broadness of the wealth threshold for taxation.
 Niemann and Sureth-Sloane found that, "Broadening the wealth tax base tends to accelerate investment during high interest rate periods."
-Caren Sureth and Ralf Maiterth concluded that wealth tax revenues from entrepreneurs may decrease in the long term and the revenue from a wealth tax may be negative if the wealth taxation thresholds are too low.
+Caren Sureth and Ralf Maiterth concluded that wealth tax revenues from entrepreneurs may decrease in the long term, and the revenue from a wealth tax may be negative if the wealth taxation thresholds are too low.

-Saez and Zucman are two economists that worked on the "Ultra-Millionaire Tax" proposed by Senator Elizabeth Warren.
-In their paper, "Progressive Wealth Taxation", they assert that a potential wealth tax in the United States needs necessary parameters to limit detrimental effects on investment.
-One parameter is a high wealth threshold to limit direct taxation on small business and entrepreneurship.
-The academic literature on the effects of wealth taxation on investment incentives are inconclusive in the United States; Saez and Zucman assert there are three reasons wealth taxes in European countries are weak comparisons to the United States when analyzing potential effects on investment.
-First, they claim tax competition between European countries allows for individuals to avoid taxation by allocating assets to a different country.
-Reallocating assets to avoid taxation is more difficult in the United States because tax filings apply equally to United States citizens no matter the country of current residence.
-Second, low exemption thresholds caused liquidity problems for some individuals who were on the lower end of wealth taxation thresholds.
-Third, they contend European wealth taxes need modernization and improved methods for systematic information gathering.